cpyburn/DirectX12-Ray-Tracing-Engine/2-Fullscreen/README.md

 }
 #endif
 ```
-Show all files for CPyburnRTXEngine and add postShaders.hlsl and sceneShaders.hlsl from the Microsoft Sample.
+Copy postShaders.hlsl and sceneShaders.hlsl from the Microsoft Sample into the CPyburnRTXEngine and include in project.
 The location should be something like this:

 DirectX-Graphics-Samples-master\DirectX-Graphics-Samples-master\Samples\Desktop\D3D12Fullscreen\src

+You can do all three of these steps at once:
-Select both files > right click > Properties > Item Type > Custome Build Tool > OK
+- Select both files > right click > Properties > Item Type > Custome Build Tool
+- Select both files > right click > Properties > General > Command Line > copy %(Identity) "$(OutDir)" > NUL
+- Select both files > right click > Properties > General > Outputs > $(OutDir)\%(Identity) > OK

 Right click CpyburnRTXEngine > Properties > Librarian > General > Additional Dependencies > Edit > Add d3dcompiler.lib > OK > OK

 ### In TestGame:
 Game.h add